5th-degree black belt, Dr. Judy Flury opened her taekwondo school at age 17 while a junior in high school.

 From 1984 until about 1989, I was training three times a week in a dark, dirty boxing gym with retired world heavyweight kickboxing champion Joe Lewis.

 Joe taught me that fighting should be as real as possible.
-He also confirmed my opinion that point karate had little value in instilling the tenacity or attitudinal conditioning necessary to go three rounds with anybody, which we agreed should be a minimum standard for a professional black belt.
+He also confirmed my opinion that point karate had little value in instilling the tenacity or attitudinal conditioning necessary to go three rounds with anybody.
+Which he said should be a minimum standard for a professional black belt.

 It’s important, then, that you structure your curriculum to gradually introduce the student to sparring.
 There’s no rush.

 A student that drops out of the martial arts because of sparring is a student we have failed.

 In the sparring program I developed, white and gold belts are required to learn simple block and counters while wearing pads on their hands and feet.

 These techniques are executed against jab, cross, hook, uppercut, and body kicks — but with little or no contact.

 In addition, we will have them work slipping drills, target drills, defensive footwork drills, and set-point movement drills to get them moving and firing techniques.